MyNameIsBond/happynuxt/content/articles/swiftlist.md

 ## THP is growing

-from the very beginning it was an ambitious
+from the very beginning it was an ambitious.
+To even have one website let aside more than one.

 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.